Near-horizon gravitational perturbations of rotating black holes

 Instead of numerically integrating Eq.~\eqref{eq:ODE_for_calW} for the \gls{GSN} source term, we use the \gls{IBP}-based scheme in Ref.~\cite{Yin:2025kls} to bypass the extra radial integration.
-Since the \gls{GSN} source term $\mathcal{S}$ for $s = +2$ has the same form as the one for $s = -2$ except for a swap in the sign inside the exponential function, it means that we can reuse the same construction of a new auxiliary function ${}_{+2}Y^{\rm in, up}$ and only changing $\omega \leftrightarrow -\omega$ and $m \leftrightarrow -m$.
-For generic bound and stable orbits, only a discrete set of frequencies $\omega$ contribute to the spectrum, i.e., $\omega \to \left\{n, k\right\}$ where $n, k$ are nonnegative integers referred to as the radial and the polar index, respectively.
+Since the \gls{GSN} source term $\mathcal{S}$ for $s = +2$ has the same form as the one for $s = -2$ except for a swap in the sign inside the exponential function, it means that we can reuse the same construction of two new auxiliary functions ${}_{+2}Y^{\rm in, up}$.
+More explicitly, they are given by

+For generic bound and stable orbits, only a discrete set of frequencies $\omega$ contribute to the spectrum, i.e., $\omega \to \left\{n, k\right\}$ where $n, k$ are integers referred to as the radial and the polar index, respectively.
 Specifically, we have, per $(\ell, m, n, k)$ mode, that

 since all of the boundary terms vanish if we choose the boundary conditions for ${}_{+2}Y_{\ell m \omega}^{\rm up}$ as $Y(r\to\infty)=Y'(r\to\infty)=0$ \cite{Yin:2025kls}.